pl247/ai-toolkit/README.md

 6. WebUI simple user interface for testing and fine-tuning large language models
 7. OpenAI compatible API
 8. Various LLMs such as Vicuna and Meta Open Pre-Trained Transformer models.
 Utility to download additional models from Hugging Face is included
+9. Software to perform inferencing on locally hosted private documents using LangChain, Chroma on the most popular HuggingFace embedding models and LLMs
 <img
   src="llm_stack.jpg"
   alt="AI Stack"